Axxoy/Axxoy.github.io/_tabs/about.md

 <div style="text-align: justify;">
 🙋🏻‍♂ Hey, I'm, Cüneyt.
 Thank you for checking out my page.
 I created this website to share things on my mind, and have a little corner to myself in the internet where I can put my artwork, share my thoughts and more.
 Just as a quick summary, I am in the IT world currently, doing deskside support, and keeping myself busy outside of work with reading, writing, amateur graphic design, and a few more here and there.
-I like to stay indooors, and prefer a quiet life. 🚀
+I like to stay indoors, and prefer a quiet life. 🚀

 <br>
 <br>